vanallenlab/moalmanac/docs/description-of-outputs.md

 For molecular features associated with therapeutic sensitivity that have a therapy evaluated on cancer cell lines, a button `[Preclinical evidence]` will appear below the therapy and rationale which will open a modal to compare the sensitivity to the therapy of interest between mutant and wild type cell lines.

 Molecular features which are biologically relevant are listed without clinical association.
-Molecular features will appear here if the associated gene is catalogued in the Molecular Oncology Almanac but under a different feature type, variants are associated with microsatellite stability, and all present COSMIC version 2 mutational signatures not associated with a clinical assertion are reported.
+Molecular features will appear here if the associated gene is catalogued in the Molecular Oncology Almanac but under a different feature type, variants are associated with microsatellite stability, and all present COSMIC v3.4 mutational signatures not associated with a clinical assertion are reported.

 The last section of the report, comparison of molecular profile to cancer cell lines, displays results from Molecular Oncology Almanac's patient-to-cell line matchmaking module. **This will not appear in the report if `--disable_matchmaking` is passed as an argument**.
 The 5 most similar cancer cell lines to the provided profile are listed each listing the cell line name, sensitive therapies from GDSC, and clinically relevant features present.
 Users can click `[More details]` under each cell line's name for more details about a given cell line: aliases, sensitive therapies, clinically relevant molecular features, all somatic variants, copy number alterations, and fusions occuring in cancer gene census genes, and the 10 most sensitive therapies to the cancer cell line.